 Tips for getting the best results from your hand moisturizer:

 - Some moisturizers contain ingredients that act as a protective barrier, sort of like gloves in a bottle.
 These ingredients are in the silicone family and include such names as dimethicone.
 My Dry Skin Hand Cream is an excellent example.;

 - Be sure to use hypoallergenic moisturizing creams and lotions.
 Don’t pick a product with heavy fragrance - including 'natural' botanical essential oils - the most common allergens to worry about.

 Gloves are a great way to protect your hands.
 Wear them outside when the weather is cold, windy and chapping.
 When you plan to expose your hands to harsh house cleaners, soaps or solvents, wear rubber gloves.

-Take good care of your hands and you'll avoid chapping, burning and uncomfortable hand skin!
+Take good care of your hands with dermatologist-recommended skin care and you'll avoid chapping, burning and uncomfortable hand skin!